Aizu Lacquerware & Akabeko

 Recommended season: Year-round

-【Light that colors life, red that wards off misfortune】 The craftsmanship of "Aizu lacquerware and Akabeko" weaves bonds.
+【Colorful light that enriches life, red that wards off evil】 The craftsmanship of "Aizu lacquerware and Akabeko" weaves bonds of handwork

-■ The beauty of elegance and sturdiness: "Aizu lacquerware"
+■ The beauty of elegance and robustness: "Aizu lacquerware"

-Aizu lacquerware, boasting a history of over four hundred years, is characterized by the splendor of "Maki-e," where gold and silver powder are sprinkled on the glossy lacquer.
+Aizu lacquerware, boasting a history of over four hundred years, is characterized by the splendor of "Maki-e," which sprinkles gold and silver powder on the luster of lacquer.

-• Mastering the beauty of utility: The lacquerware polished by the craftsmen's division of labor becomes more familiar to the hand and increases its luster with use.
-From traditional bowls to modern accessories, it brings a touch of "elegance" into daily life, filling the dining table with warm light.
+• Mastering the beauty of utility: The lacquerware polished through the division of labor by artisans becomes more familiar to the hand and increases its luster the more it is used.
+From traditional bowls to modern accessories, it brings a touch of "elegance" into daily life and fills the dining table with warm light.

 ■ The unwavering guardian deity: "Akabeko"

-The local toy "Akabeko," symbolizing Aizu, carries the legend of the red cow that helped establish Enzoji Temple in Yanagitsu twelve hundred years ago.
+The local toy "Akabeko," which symbolizes Aizu, carries the legend of the red cow that helped establish Enzoji Temple in Yanagitsu twelve hundred years ago.

-• The prayer embedded in its head shaking: The vivid red signifies "warding off evil," while the black spots on its body represent "protection from illness."
-Its adorable figure, shaking its head with a silly expression, embodies a parent's love wishing for their child's healthy growth, and it continues to be a comforting presence in Aizu households.
+• The prayer imbued in its head shaking: The vibrant red signifies "warding off evil," while the black spots on its body represent "warding off illness."
+Its adorable figure that shakes its head with a silly expression embodies a parent's love wishing for their child's healthy growth, continuing to accompany Aizu families even today.

 ■ Etching travel memories into "form"

-Experience Maki-e lacquerware or painting Akabeko.
-The time spent finishing with your own hands, pouring in your wishes, is a special moment connecting you with Aizu's history.
+Experiences of Maki-e with lacquerware and painting Akabeko.
+The time spent running a brush with your own hands, finishing with your wishes, is a special moment connecting Aizu's history with yourself.

 The warmth of lacquer felt on your fingertips.
 The gentle gaze of the Akabeko shaking its head.
-Why not quietly welcome the "beauty and prayers" that the craftsmen of Aizu have preserved into a corner of your life?
+Would you like to quietly welcome the "beauty and prayers" that Aizu artisans have preserved into a corner of your life?

-For those wishing for customized tours including Aizu lacquerware and Akabeko
+For those wishing for a customized tour including Aizu lacquerware and Akabeko

 Apply for a tour